solid/authorization-panel/proposals/wac-ucr/uc-survey.md

     in a wallet spec or implementation guide.
 * +3 bblfish: public [si] [ai]: this is very much a requirement on the server not the client.
 Without it we cannot secure privacy for the client across pods, as clients would constantly have to present for each remote resource every ID it has, even when none are valid.
 * +0 csarven: "minimal" is unclear.
 Client to present only one credential?
 Least "sensitive" - what criteria?
 Exact/Close match (schema) of what's allowed?
 Good UC to support.
 Not essential for [ap].
 I don't plan to implement it.
+* +2 bblfish: [si] [ac] re: csarven, reasoning about credentials is difficult I agree, so there should be a library that does all that type of work.
+That is what the [Launcher App](https://github.com/solid/authorization-panel/blob/master/proposals/LauncherApp.md) or something like it is meant to do.

 ### Limit information disclosure through URI